 Social anxiety is more common that people think.

-If something like this is happening to you, talking with a qualified professional might help.
+If something like this is happening to you, talking with a qualified professional will help.

 It can be very distressing and have a big impact on your life, but there are ways to help you deal with it.